 Description: Refer to current syllabus [curriculum].
 Elective credit is granted for each semester of AFJROTC, unless the student chooses to use AFJROTC as a waiver for the state-required physical education requirement.
 See the waiver policy at the end of this section AFJROTC Waiver Policy: A student, who successfully completes AFJROTC, may receive a waiver of one semester of state-required physical education up to three semesters, or 1.5 credits.
-This three-semester waiver meets the state graduation requirements for physical education.
-A student may not receive both physical education credit and a physical education waiver credit during the same semester.
-Also, a student may not receive two waiver credits during the same semester.
+This three-semester waiver may not receive both physical education credit and a physical education waiver credit during the same semester.
+Also, a student may not receive